MYancheff/anti-muslim-sentiment/write_up.md

-Media and Hate Crimes: Analyzing the Effect of Anti-Muslim Rhetoric in National Media on Anti-Muslim Hate Crimes
+Media and Hate Crimes: Analyzing the Effect of Islamophobia in National Media on Anti-Muslim Hate Crimes
 ================
 Emily Clark, Theodore Dounias, Kristina Kutateli